 The Foundation’s support allows us to:

-The Foundation manages three endowments, which allow Penn-Mar Human Services to bring the same innovations and opportunities to people with disabilities that most of us experience in our own lives.
+The Foundation manages three endowments and funds, which allow Penn-Mar Human Services to bring the same innovations and opportunities to people with disabilities that most of us experience in our own lives.

 The General Endowment